our blog chatter

 In fact, this is the report we use in our ‘Bridge Analysis’ to calculate the ‘drivers of change’, which help us zero-in on growth opportunities for Brands and separate the ‘signal’ from the ‘noise’.

 But one thing I could never reconcile was how Amazon was calculating OPS for this report.
+If you have ever tried to compare the total OPS for the ‘by ASIN’ Business Reports against the ‘by Date’ Business Reports, you may have seen the issue yourself.
 By Amazon’s definition, Ordered Product Sales is “calculated by multiplying the price of order items and the number of units sold for the selected time period.”
-But if you sanity check your ‘OPS per Unit’ against your Amazon listing price, more often than not the two would not tie (for example, OPS per Unit equals $25.55 but your Amazon listing price is $24.99, what gives?).
+But if you compare the ‘OPS per Unit’ against your Amazon listing price, more often than not you’ll see that those two don’t tie either (for example, OPS per Unit equals $25.55 but your Amazon listing price is $24.99, what gives?).

 Having spent years working with Amazon data, their documentation, and the various APIs, I have come to expect a certain amount of squishiness and lack of precision from them as they attempt to accommodate for rapidly changing and evolving data points and definitions.
 When things don’t make sense, or the documentation seems out of date, my conciliatory refrain is “It’s Amazon.”

-These last few months we have been integrating the Marketplace Web Services (MWS) API data for Seller Central accounts into our DATA STUDIO solution, and through the tedious process of data validation… I have finally gotten to the bottom of the question, “How do I reconcile Amazon Ordered Product Sales across business reports at the platform vs. Child ASIN level?”.
+These last few months we have been integrating the Marketplace Web Services (MWS) API data for Seller Central accounts into our DATA STUDIO solution, and through the tedious process of data validation… I have finally gotten to the bottom of the question, “How do I reconcile Amazon Ordered Product Sales across the Business Reports”.

 First let’s level set: